Foundation Board of Directors

-As a Partner and Co-Founder of KMT Partners, and CEO of Enterprise Rebirth Advisory, Ms. Hicks provides consulting and advisory services to boards, investors, and management teams on building value and sustainability for profit and non-profit organizations and is currently focused on projects in the healthcare industry.
+As a Partner and Co-Founder of KMT Partners, and CEO of her own firm, Ms. Hicks provides consulting and advisory services to boards, investors, and management teams on building value and sustainability for profit and non-profit organizations and is currently focused on projects in the healthcare industry.
 Having recently served as Chief Administrative Officer of the International Securities Exchange, Ms. Hicks is a finance industry veteran with over 20 years of leadership experience across both private and public sectors and global merger integration experience.
 Ms. Hicks also recently served as the Chair- Elect of the Boys Town NY Board of Directors.

 Ms. Hicks holds an MA in Industrial/Organizational Psych